-- B. QA Checks/Thresholds procedures used by CMS and the state to establish benchmarks in order to identify outliers or data that are potentially erroneous. - The quality withhold benchmark is set as the percentage achieved by the highest scoring MMP minus 10 percentage points.
-For more information, refer to the Quality Withhold Technical Notes (DY 1): California-Specific Measures. - C. Edits and Validation Checks validation checks that should be performed by each MMP prior to data submission. - Confirm those data elements listed above as subsets of other elements. - MMPs should validate that data element B is less than or equal to data element A. - MMPs should validate that data element C is less than or equal to data element B. - MMPs should validate that data element E is less than or equal to data element D. - MMPs should validate that data element F is less than or equal to data element E. - All data elements should be positive values. - D. Analysis how CMS and the state will evaluate reported data, as well as how other data sources may be monitored.
-CMS and the state will evaluate the percentage of: - Members with an initial ICP developed during the reporting period who had evidence of creation of at least one care goal documented in the initial ICP. - Existing ICPs revised during the reporting period that had at least one documented discussion of new or existing care goals. - E. Notes additional clarifications to a reporting section.
+- B. QA Checks/Thresholds procedures used by CMS and the state to establish benchmarks in order to identify outliers or data that are potentially erroneous. - The quality withhold benchmark for DY 1 is set as the percentage achieved by the highest scoring MMP minus 10 percentage points.
+For more information, refer to the Quality Withhold Technical Notes (DY 1): California-Specific Measures.
+Separate guidance will be forthcoming on the established benchmark for this measure for DY 2 and 3. - C. Edits and Validation Checks validation checks that should be performed by each MMP prior to data submission. - Confirm those data elements listed above as subsets of other elements. - MMPs should validate that data element B is less than or equal to data element A. - MMPs should validate that data element C is less than or equal to data element B. - MMPs should validate that data element E is less than or equal to data element D. - MMPs should validate that data element F is less than or equal to data element E. - All data elements should be positive values. - D. Analysis how CMS and the state will evaluate reported data, as well as how other data sources may be monitored.
+CMS and the state will evaluate the percentage of: - Members with an initial ICP completed during the reporting period who had evidence of creation of at least one care goal documented in the initial ICP. - Existing ICPs revised during the reporting period that had at least one documented discussion of new or existing care goals. - E. Notes additional clarifications to a reporting section.
 This section incorporates previously answered frequently asked questions. - MMPs should include all members regardless of whether the member was enrolled through passive enrollment or opt-in enrollment.
 A subset of all members that are eligible will be included in the sample.
 Medicaid-only members should not be included.